 The FAT we eat, however, is very easily stored.
 The body is such an quick and efficient fat-storing machine that biopsies of the hip, abdomen, or buttocks can reveal exactly what form of fat you’ve just ingested (chicken, oils, fish, etc.).

 Please don’t fall prey to Carbophobia!
-Choose healthy, complex carbs but avoid the refined junk foods.
+Choose healthy, complex carbs, but avoid the refined carb junk foods.

 Remember there’s a big difference between a bowl of black bean chili (complex carb) and a slice of glazed coffee cake (refined carb).